Skip to main content

 DELETE FROM my_table PARTITION p1

-WHERE k1 = 3 AND k2 = "abc";
+WHERE k1 >= 3 AND status = "outdated";

 DELETE FROM my_table PARTITIONS (p1, p2)

-Delete via the USING clause
+Delete with the USING Clause

 DELETE FROM table_name [table_alias]